pstrinkle/drf-coupons/README.md

 `GET /coupon` supports querying by coupon code, and filter by `user`, `bound`, `type` or by ranges of discount via `max_value`, `min_value`

 `GET /redeemed` supports filtering by `user`.

+## Objects

+There are two objects provided:

+1. `Coupon` - allows you to specify the properties of the coupon itself.
+2. `ClaimedCoupon` - allows you to track whenever a user redeems a coupon.

 ## Coupon Types